About the University

 Manager, Operations for Finance, Technology and Operations

-Associate Vice President, Finance and Administrative Services Sesar Morfin
+Associate Vice President, Finance and Administrative Services Sesar Morfin, M.B.A.

 Maria (Mimi) Badullis, C.P.A.